PlotPyStack/PlotPy/doc/intro/overview.rst

 -------------

-:mod:`plotpy` is a Python module providing a set of high-level widgets and functions to ease plotting data with Python and PyQt5.
+:mod:`plotpy` is a Python module providing a set of high-level widgets and functions to ease plotting data with Python and Qt.

 :mod:`plotpy` is based on the following Python modules:

-* :mod:`qwt`: a Python reimplementation of the Qwt C++ library which provides a lot of plotting types and a flexible widget class (:py:class:`qwt.plot.QwtPlot`) which may be used to create custom plotting widgets.
+* :mod:`qwt` (PythonQwt): a Python reimplementation of the Qwt C++ library which provides a lot of plotting types and a flexible widget class (:py:class:`qwt.plot.QwtPlot`) which may be used to create custom plotting widgets.